Kiffin Rockwell

 Kiffin Yates Rockwell (September 20, 1892 – September 23, 1916) was an early aviator and the first American pilot to shoot down an enemy aircraft in World War I. On May 18, 1916, Rockwell attacked and shot down a German plane over the Alsace battlefield.
 For this action he was awarded the Médaille militaire and the Croix de guerre.

 Background

 Rockwell was born in Newport, Tennessee on September 20, 1892, the son of Baptist minister James Chester Rockwell and his wife Loula Ayres.
 After James Rockwell's death from typhoid fever at the age of twenty-six, the family moved several times, eventually settling in Asheville, North Carolina.
 Kiffin's paternal and maternal grandfathers fought in the American Civil War, and he grew up listening to stories about battles and marches.
 They also taught the young boy fishing, hunting and horse riding.

 From 1906 to 1908, Rockwell attended the Asheville High School, and in the fall of 1908 enrolled in Virginia Military Institute.
-In the fall of 1909, Rockwell left for the United States Naval Academy, but after taking preliminary courses decided to join his brother Paul at Washington and Lee University, in Lexington, Virginia, where there was a plaque in Lee Chapel in Kiffin Rockwell's memory.
+In the fall of 1909, Rockwell left for the United States Naval Academy, but after taking preliminary courses, decided to join his brother Paul at Washington and Lee University, in Lexington, Virginia, where there was a plaque in University Chapel in Kiffin Rockwell's memory.